flutter/cocoon/app_dart/docs/fusion_schduler.md

 present.
 Pull requests can contain framework, engine, or both changes.
 In this
 world: if any parts of the engine are changed, we need to schedule **and wait for** all engine builds to be present to test from source.
-This means either `ci.yaml validation` is kept from completing; or anotther check is created that will block progress.
+This means either `ci.yaml validation` is kept from completing; or another check is created that will block progress.